"I didn’t want the money": Ronaldo's ex-girlfriend makes bombshell claim

 Speaking to Key 103 Radio via Transfer News Live, Atkinson opened up about the period that followed their split.

-“When we broke up, I was offered a lot of money to speak badly about him, and I didn’t want it because I had nothing negative to say about him, so I see no reason to speak ill of him,” Atkinson told Key 103 Radio, via Transfer News Live.
+“When we broke up, I was offered a lot of money to speak badly about him, and I didn’t want it because I had nothing negative to say about him, so I see no reason to speak ill of him,” Atkinson said as quoted by Marca.

 Her response surprised many, especially in an era where breakups between celebrities often spiral into public disputes.
 Instead of fuelling headlines, she chose silence over profit.